 Following that conversation, he was always friendly to me.
 But sensing my discomfort, he understandably never brought that subject up again.

 Some years back, I looked up his Wikipedia page on the internet.
-He had already died, at eighty-one.
-And when I realize how I missed the opportunity of putting a smile on Mr. Hines’ face, I nowadays think of the hopefully many smiles that we miss out on as we believers speak for God.
+He had already died, at age eighty-one.
+And when I realize how I missed the opportunity of putting a smile on Mr. Hines’ face, I nowadays think of the many smiles that we miss out on, after we reach out to others.
 The seeds we plant but never see grow into fruit.

 All our attempts to speak for God serve Him in one way or another.
 As it is written of the prophet Samuel, our words do not “fall to the ground.”